-- Suppose there is a u that is not covered. - This means $\sum{u \in u \in S_1} \gamma_u < w_l$ for all sets $S_l$ that contain u . - But then y2 could be increased in the dual solution without violating any constraint.
+- Suppose there is a w that is not covered.

+- This means $(h{12},h{23},h{$

+- But then so, could be increased in the dual solution without violating any constraint.
 This is a contradiction to the fact that the dual solution is optimal.